 However, most men with varicoceles are not infertile.
 It is just that the chance of being infertile is increased if you have a varicocele.

 If a large varicocele develops in a teenager, the testis on the side of the varicocele may not develop as much as would be expected.
 The testis may end up being smaller than normal.
 This may contribute to infertility too.

 Sudden onset of a varicocele in an older man

 Very rarely, a varicocele quickly develops as a symptom of a blockage of a larger vein in the abdomen (see above).
 This would normally only occur in men over the age of 40.

 Usually not.
 Most varicoceles occur in young healthy men.
 The diagnosis is made by a doctor's examination.
 A varicocele is associated with some cases of infertility.
 Therefore, a semen test may be asked for if you are part of a couple being investigated for infertility.
 In the rare situation of a varicocele first developing in a man over 40, tests to check out a possible underlying cause may be advised.
 Also, a solitary right-sided varicocele is unusual.
 If this occurs, you may need some tests to rule out any unusual cause.

 No active treatment is needed in most cases

 If a varicocele is causing no symptoms or problems, then it is best left alone.
-If there is just mild discomfort then supportive underpants (rather than boxer shorts) may help to ease or prevent discomfort.
-If a varicocele develops in a teenager, then your doctor may wish to monitor the growth of the testes.
+If there is just mild discomfort, supportive underpants (rather than boxer shorts) may help to ease or prevent discomfort.
+If a varicocele develops in a teenager, then your doctor may wish to monitor the growth of the testicles (testes).
 For example, an annual measurement of the testes may be advised.
 This may help to clarify if a testis is not growing to its full size.